garylirocks/quickrefs/microsoft-entra-id.markdown

 ## Azure subscriptions

-- Each Azure subscription is associated with a single Azure AD directory (tenant);
+- Each Azure subscription is associated with a single Entra directory (tenant);
 - Users, groups and applications in that directory can manage resources in the subscription;
-- Subscriptions use Azure AD for SSO;
+- Subscriptions use Entra for SSO;

 ## Conditional access